 2. Searcher Intent

 A deep understanding of the searcher intent behind each of your keywords is critical.
-Sometimes searcher intent is straight forward.
+Sometimes searcher’s intent is straightforward.
 However, it can also become more complex when keywords have multiple meanings.

 For example, consider the thousands of variations of searcher intent that include the keyword “insurance.”
-Potential searcher intent could include insurance for home owners, life, cars, boats, motorcycles, trucks, discount, or free quote related phrases just to name a few.
+Potential searcher intent could include insurance for homeowners, life, cars, boats, motorcycles, trucks, discounts, or free quote-related phrases just to name a few.

 Bottom line: Get to know what searchers want when entering a website through your keyword.
 Even if it is more than one thing.